Keep informed about employment law and a wide range of current HR, L&D and OD topics with our updates, factsheets and guides

 If an organisation has an ethical code, it should be regularly reviewed and interactively discussed with employees.
 It shouldn’t just be covered during induction.
 Talking internally about ethical values will also enhance the employer brand.

-The HR and people profession is responsible for key systems and processes underpinning the effective delivery of an organisation’s ethics messages.
+The people profession is responsible for key systems and processes underpinning the effective delivery of an organisation’s ethics messages.
 With its expertise in change management and internal communications, and by working in partnership with those responsible for ethical performance within their organisation, the profession can help to integrate ethics into the following organisational processes:

 Our Ethics at work employer’s guide has sections on job design, and targets and reward.